novikova-y/circula-assignment/README.md

 ### Prerequisites:

 - **Node.js**: Ensure you have Node.js installed on your system.
-- **Cypress**: Install Cypress for running the automated tests.

 ### Installation Steps:

 1. Clone the repository
 2. Navigate into the project directory
-3. Install the dependencies:
+3. Install the dependencies (this includes Cypress):
    `npm install`
 4. Run Cypress tests:
    `npx cypress open`